yoriiis/abtasty-debugger/assets/store.md

 ## Goal

 Simplifies the debugging of A/B tests from AB Tasty and adds useful informations.
-Display A/B tests available on the current page and debug variations, trackings and targeting information.
+Display A/B tests available on the current page and visualize variations, trackings and targeting information.

 ## Privacy